Overview

 Careers

 By studying history at UMN Morris, you’ll be able to evaluate evidence, untangle conflicting information, and analyze the impact of change and innovation, which is particularly important in our changing economy.
-These skills will empower you to excel in areas like education, banking, media, law, government, and public service.
+These skills will empower you to excel in your career.
+UMN Morris history graduates have found success in many fields, including education, banking, media, law, government, and public service.
+The American Historical Association is a great resource when researching careers for history majors.

 Graduate School